google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 1. Over charcoal

-2. Low and slow which exposes our meat to longer periods in the thermal range when bacteria proliferate.
+2. Low and slow, which exposes our meat to more extended periods in the thermal range when bacteria proliferate.

 The Feel Backlight has two probes that are safe to go away in your meat, so you’ll get more accurate measurements by checking both ends of an enormous chunk of brisket.